|

 - 2008 Ameri-Can Self-Contained Unit

-This newly constructed station, established in the spring of 2019, is optimally located northwest of Libby at 94 Bobtail Road.
-Encompassing about a five mile radius, coverage extends from the Quartz Creek and Bobtail Ridge areas to as far as Bighorn Terrace (end of Kootenai River Road).
+This station, newly constructed in the spring of 2019, is optimally located northwest of Libby at 94 Bobtail Road.
+Encompassing about a five mile radius, coverage extends from the Quartz Creek and Bobtail Ridge areas to as far as Bighorn Terrace located at the end of Kootenai River Road.
 This station and the volunteers behind it will bring wildfire suppression services to the densely forested communities of this area that many of our residence call home.

 - Fire Engine 2